react-cropper/react-cropper/README.md

 1. Support for `ref` has been **removed**.
 Use the `onInitialized` method to get the `cropper` instance.
 2. To set initial aspect ratio, instead of using `aspectRatio` use `initialAspectRatio`.
 3. Props `data`, `canvasData` and `cropBoxData` are directly passed on to `cropperjs` and their respective setters are **not** called as earlier.
+4. React Cropper now does not try to use/execute `moveTo` as earlier.
+Directly use the `moveTo` method from the `cropper` instance.

 ## Quick Example